shinuqureshi/shinuqureshi/README.md

 👋 Hi there 👋, my name is Shireen

 <img src="https://github.com/shinuqureshi/shinuqureshi/blob/main/header.png" alt="banner Shireen Qureshi - software developer, dataanalyst">
-#### Development  || coding ,data analyst
+Development  || coding , data analyst
   I’m @shireenqureshi from India.
 I do design and development .
   I really enjoy learning languages and framework like Spring boot  &  React  Js etc . currently working on  microservices architecture using java8.
 • Have 2.3 year experience in IT field in software development e-commerce / insurance domain
 • Hands on experience in java , Spring boot , Rest Api microservices , PostgreSql
 • Worked on insurance domain application using java springFramework and hibernate.